Critical theory maintains: it need not be so; man can change reality, and the necessary conditions for such change already exist.

 This is the meaning of Critical Theory, as defined by Max Horkheimer – who must be spinning in his grave at the antidialectical (post)structuralist hogwash that gets incorrectly referred to by that name, which is as sad as it is ridiculous.
 Positivism (of which our Areo folks are staunch defenders) assumes an absolute distinction between objectivity and partisanship: a perspective which is objective cannot be partisan, and vice versa.
 This is, of course, itself a partisan perspective: it is a defense of what is as natural and inevitable, as all that can be, as fact.
 Critical Theory on the other hand grasps that in a class society founded on an antagonistic mode of production, there are opposing partisan positions which are no less objective on that account.
 This social objectivity is itself the result of the social form of production for exchange, which in reality identifies the incommensurable, at once reproducing and concealing antagonistic relations beneath the movement of economic quantities.

 The Areo writers, with their ascetic prohibition on thought, make the mistake of attributing objectivity solely to the method of the scholar, when it exists in the material itself, in society, and this is what must be explained.
 Identity-political scholars make a complementary error, not in registering the antagonistic character of society, but by doing so in a totally unreflected manner.
 Their mistake is not that they denaturalize common sense, but that they do not do so radically enough — they take their identitarian categories as given, albeit often with some fashionable qualifier, e.g. that they are ‘unstable’ or ‘hybrid,’ but do not enquire into their social constitution.
 Contrary to popular opinion, identity-political scholarship’s weak point is precisely theory.
 It mouths the dogma of ‘social construction,’ but has no insight into this process that is not entirely subjectivistic — in short, it judges society by what it thinks about itself, rather than enquiring into how this appearance necessarily arises from the objective total social process.
 In this, it has joined positivists of the Areo variety in banishing the distinction between appearance and essence from thought as if that would also banish it from reality.
 The quarrel is only over whether this conceptless immediacy should appear in the scholar herself or in an aggregate of data.
-Critical Theory, on the other hand, does not displace the antinomies of subject and object to the level of method, but rather seeks to grasp the domination of a total social process that reduces human beings to objects, as well as the contradictions inherent in it which open up the possibility of its overcoming — that is, of the emergence of the human as self-determinate subject.
+Critical Theory, on the other hand, does not displace the antinomies of subject and object to the level of method, but rather seeks to grasp the domination of a total social process that reduces human beings to objects, as well as the contradictions inherent in it which open up the possibility of its overcoming — that is, of the emergence of the human as self-determining subject.
 All thought that takes the latter as empirically given does nothing but provide self-consoling cover for its real suppression, while thought (say, of the structuralist variety) that disqualifies its possibility a priori simply joins in the lackey chorus singing the praises of the reified world.

 Horkheimer averred that Critical Theory "seeks to liberate human beings from the circumstances that enslave them;" Theodor Adorno contended that the "malevolence" of this unfreedom "requires as little philosophical proof as does its existence," and that to demand some would be "an outrage" (Negative Dialectics).
 If the truth of human practice understood as both "substance and Subject" (Hegel, Phenomenology) is "the coincidence of the changing of circumstances and self-change," (Marx, “Theses”) then the present social totality in motion (that is, capital) is at once objective and untrue – "the true is the whole, and the whole is false" (Marcuse, Reason and Revolution) – an "enchanted, perverted, topsy-turvy world" (Marx, Capital Vol. 3) defined by "the inversion of the subject into the object and vice versa," "the rule of the object over the human, of dead labor over living, of the product over the producer" (Marx, Results of the Immediate Process of Production).
 In this society, we cannot consciously determine the use of our own lives: the activity of individuals is alienated from their needs, desires, and potential, and appears as an objective force over and against the individuals themselves.
 The "changing of circumstances" and "self-change" do not coincide.
 This is the moment of truth in the above-discussed reified, contemplative, ideological conception of 'scientific facts' – it is the truth of a false society.

 It is the job of a critical theory to reveal the function of such ideological conceptions in the social totality to which they belong.
 It is against this mission that academic identity politics must be judged, and found wanting: the peddlers of identitarian niche markets answer ideology not with radical criticism, but with more and different ideology.
 Despite their weak, idealist notion of 'social construction,' they cannot truly grasp all present conditions of 'Being' as determinate historical products that can and must be revolutionized in practice, and thus in their effort to 'deconstruct' reified, naturalized categories at a purely ideal level, they in fact further reify and naturalize those categories.
 Moishe Postone sums up this problem well: "[Some contemporary theorists are] critical of both homogeneity and totalization.
 However, rather than denying their real existence, [the Marxian] critique grounds processes of homogenization and totalization in historically specific forms of social relations and shows how structural tensions internal to those relations open up the historical possibility of abolishing those processes.
 The problem with many recent approaches that affirm heterogeneity is that they seek to inscribe it quasi-metaphysically, by denying the existence of what can only be historically abolished.
-In this way, positions intended to empower people often prove to be profoundly disempowering, insofar as they bracket and render invisible central dimensions of domination in the modern world of capitalism."
+In this way, positions intended to empower people often prove to be profoundly disempowering, insofar as they bracket and render invisible central dimensions of domination in the modern world."
 This is the approach that Amadeo Bordiga long ago criticized in those who “seek to abolish the forces that operate in the real process of history with empty verbal and literary denials.”
 A critical theory, on the other hand, must, as Gillian Rose avers of the dialectic of Hegel and Marx, “focus relentlessly on the historical production and reproduction of those illusory contraries which other systems of scientific thought naturalize, absolutize, or deny.”

 For example, I recently played a show at a punk house, and I noticed that their bathroom door featured a stolen public restroom sign with the 'man' and 'woman' figures defaced; on it was scrawled "the gender binary isn't real."
 It made me so fucking pissed off, because of course the gender binary is real – why do you think I have to physically fight people in the street who (correctly) recognize my trans-ness not as 'a different way of being,' but as a material threat to their reality?
 I wanted to correct the sign, and write: "the gender binary is an historical product and must be abolished historically."
 Those responsible for the bathroom sign that so annoyed me are prone to giving patronizing little speeches chiding others to recognize their privilege and respect how hard trans people have it – but I don't want my present condition 'respected' for its 'difference;' I want it done away with in the determinate negation of sex, gender, class, race, and all unfree social forms, period.